 If the student is in an immediate crisis, it is important to call 911 or Campus Security 914-888-5150.

 A document dispelling myths about suicide.

 A guide to responding to a student in crisis.

 Making a CARE Referral

 The purpose of the CARE Team is to serve as a collaborative group focused on prevention and early intervention for students experiencing serious distress or engaging in harmful or disruptive behaviors.
-Through an online reporting form available to the Mercy College community the CARE Team will be alerted to students of concern and will be able to review, assess, and make recommendations for how to best assist reported students.
-The Team aims to intervene and assist students in meeting their academic, personal, and professional goals at the College.
+Through an online reporting form available to the Mercy University community the CARE Team will be alerted to students of concern and will be able to review, assess, and make recommendations for how to best assist reported students.
+The Team aims to intervene and assist students in meeting their academic, personal, and professional goals at the University.

 The Team does not serve as a crisis response unit, nor does it replace faculty classroom management, and/or the Safety and Security Office’s response to an incident.

 If this is an emergency that involves an imminent risk of harm to self or others, please contact campus Safety and Security at 914-674-9999 or by dialing 911.

 To submit a report for review, please click here.